rse/pptx-prompter/README.md

 The workflow is as following:

-1. Create a PowerPoint presentation with arbitrary attendee content on the *odd* numbered slides 1, 3, 5, etc. Create your presenter content on the *even* numbered slides 2, 4, 6, etc. -- by optionally using the [Presenter Canvas](doc/presenter-canvas.svg) background overlay, to know where PPTX-Prompter will insert its sidebar content on the left.
+1. Create a PowerPoint presentation with arbitrary attendee content on the *non-hidden*, *odd* numbered slides 1, 3, 5, etc. Create your presenter content on the *hidden*, *even* numbered slides 2, 4, 6, etc. -- by optionally using the [Presenter Canvas](doc/presenter-canvas.svg) background overlay, to know where PPTX-Prompter will insert its sidebar content on the left.

 2. Export the PowerPoint presentation as PNG files `Slide`*N*`.png` (*N* = 1, 2, ...)
-   with resolution 1920x1090 pxiels through the regular PowerPoint export functionality.
+   with resolution 1920x1090 pixels through the regular PowerPoint export functionality.

 3. Run PPTX-Prompter side-by-side to PowerPoint to let it create the prompter view.
+   Use option `-d` to locate the pre-exported slides and option `-u` to control the analog clock.

 Architecture
 ------------